alco/gostart/Home.md

 Private (non-exported) functions and data are accessible in all files that belong to a single package.

 The main package allows only one main function to be defined, so you'll need to choose one single file from your main package to put it in.

+Finally, all of this applies to any other package other than main.
+Go's standard packages use this ability pervasively.

 <a name="faq4"/>